-- 1. Member States shall be free to choose the appropriate measures to reduce demand.
-The measures shall be clearly defined, transparent, proportionate, non-discriminatory and verifiable.
+- Member States shall be free to choose the appropriate measures to reduce demand.
+The measures referred to in Articles 3 and 5 shall be clearly defined, transparent, proportionate, non-discriminatory and verifiable.
 When selecting the measures, Member States shall take into account the principles set out in Regulation (EU) 2017/1938.
-The measures shall in particular: - (a) not unduly distort competition or the proper functioning of the internal market in gas, or endanger the security of gas supply of other Member States or of the Union; - (b) be market-based; - (c) ensure uninterrupted supply of gas to protected customers or other customer groups pursuant to Articles 2(5) and 7 of Regulation (EU) 2017/1938. - 2.
-When taking demand-reduction measures, Member States shall prioritise the measures affecting non-protected customers on the basis of objective and transparent criteria which shall take into account their economic importance as well as, among others, the following elements: - (a) the impact of a disruption on supply chains that are critical for society; - (b) the possible negative impacts in other Member States, in particular on supply chains of downstream sectors that are critical for society; - (c) the potential long-lasting damage to industrial installations;
+The measures shall in particular: - (a) not unduly distort competition or the proper functioning of the internal market in gasi, or - (aa) not endanger the security of gas supply of other Member States or of the Union; - (b) be market-based; - (c) ensure uninterrupted supply of gas to protected customers or other customer groups pursuant to Articles 2(5) and 7 of Regulation (EU) 2017/1938. - 2.
+When taking demand-reduction measures, Member States shall prioritise the measures affecting customers other than non-protected customers within the meaning of Article 2(5) of Regulation (EU) 2017/1938 on the basis of objective and transparent criteria which shall take into account their economic importance as well as, among others, the following elements: - (a) the impact of a disruption on supply chains that are critical for society; - (b) the possible negative impacts in other Member States, in particular on supply chains of downstream sectors that are critical for society; - (c) the potential long-lasting damage to industrial installations;

-- (d) the possibilities to reduce consumption and substitute products in the Union. - When deciding the demand-reduction measures, the Member States shall consider measures to reduce gas consumed in the electricity sector, measures to encourage fuel switch in the industry, national awareness raising campaigns, and targeted obligations to reduce heating and cooling, and market-based measures to promote switching to other fuels and reduce consumption by industry.
+- (d) the possibilities to reduce consumption and substitute products in the Union. - 3.
+When deciding the demand-reduction measures, the Member States shall consider measures to reduce gas consumed in the electricity sector, measures to encourage fuel switch in the industry, national awareness raising campaigns, and targeted obligations to reduce heating and cooling, and market-based measures to promote switching to other fuels and reduce consumption by industry.